Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Architecture Overview of O-RAN for Cell-free Massive MIMO

-In this study, we consider Scenario A as the O-RAN deployment setup, i.e., Scenario A, where O-CU, O-DU, and near-RT RIC are co-located in the O-Cloud with virtualized processing resources.
-With a small modification to the architecture design, this study is applicable to other O-RAN deployment scenarios.
-A set of O-RUs serves each UE coherently to improve the spectral efficiency (SE).
+In this study, we consider Scenario A as the O-RAN deployment setup, where O-CU and O-DU are bundled and co-located with the logical node near-RT RIC communicating through E2 interface defined by O-RAN \cite{oran-white-paper}.
+One key advantage of this scenario is the minimized delay while the deployment cost might be larger compared to the other scenarios \cite{Dryjanski_2023}.
+Hierarchical deployment scenarios in O-RAN are kept as future work since they will not affect the key findings of our study.
+A set of O-RUs serves each UE coherently to improve SE.
 Let $x_{k,l}\in\{0,1\}$ be the binary variable denoting whether UE $k$ is served by O-RU $l$ or not.
 It is one if UE $k$ is served by O-RU $l$, and zero otherwise.
 For example, in Fig.~\ref{fig:architecture}, the colored circular regions for each UE indicate the O-RUs that are serving them.
 In this paper, we will optimize these subsets to satisfy several optimization metrics that take the SE of each UE and the end-to-end network power consumption into account.

 In the O-Cloud, there are $W$ stacks of general-purpose processors (GPPs) in line with the cloudification framework of O-RAN \cite{garcia2021ran}.
 These pooled GPPs are used for baseband processing due to their processing capabilities and programmability, which allows virtualization.
 The workload of each GPP is routed via a dispatcher that is controlled by a global cloud controller \cite{sigwele2017energy}, which is near-RT-RIC in the considered O-RAN architecture.
 To perform cell-free joint processing, the respective data and control signals for a particular UE should first exist in the same GPP even though the locally precoded signals can be computed and sent to the O-RUs from different GPPs (thanks to distributed operation and computational sharing and virtualization among multiple GPPs).
 In Fig.~\ref{fig:architecture}, the same colors are used to show which O-RUs are connected to which GPP.
 UE 1 is served by O-RU 1 and O-RU 2, which are all connected to GPP 1.
 In this case, UE 1 can be served using potentially only GPP 1 without any need for data exchange among GPPs.
 However, since the O-RUs that serve UE 3 are connected to different GPPs, the connection should be activated between GPP 1 and GPP 2 for the sharing of UE 3 data and control signal.
 These are all orchestrated by the near-RT-RIC.